hasanmoudud/geocompr/main.md

 Table: (\#tab:census-desc)Categories for each variable in Census data from 'Datensatzbeschreibung...xlsx' located in the downloaded file census.zip.
-See Figure \@ref(fig:census-stack) for their spatial distribution.
+See Figure 13.1 for their spatial distribution.

  class    Population    % female    Mean age    Household size
 -------  ------------  ----------  ----------  ----------------